 ACEC-Nebraska Recognizes Benesch Projects at Engineering Excellence Awards

-OMAHA, NEAt the recent American Council of Engineering Companies – Nebraska 2023 Engineering Excellence Awards, two Benesch projects were recognized: the Kearney Regional Airport, Taxiway ‘A’ & Connecting Taxiways Rehabilitation project and the Niobrara West Bridges Emergency Repair Mitigation Site project.
+OMAHA, NE – At the recent American Council of Engineering Companies – Nebraska 2023 Engineering Excellence Awards, two Benesch projects were recognized: the Kearney Regional Airport, Taxiway ‘A’ & Connecting Taxiways Rehabilitation project and the Niobrara West Bridges Emergency Repair Mitigation Site project.
 Both projects received Merit awards and were featured in the Omaha World Herald.

 Kearney Regional Airport